20 Fun activities to enjoy

 Food for thought?:

 Energy is what we need to live.
 The more energy production and flow of this energy then our quality of life improves.
 It must.
 This is why I do all I can to improve my energy / mitochondrial functioning.
 When we have more energy we can better enjoy energizing activities.
 Win / win.
-We also live longer so we can have more fun on holidays than visiting hospitals.
+We also live longer so we can have more fun on holidays rather than visiting poor environment hospitals.

 See the light: